PDF(2.1 MB) View with Adobe Reader on a variety of devices

 Mobi (Kindle)(1.3 MB) View on Kindle device or Kindle app on multiple devices

 The documentation set for this product strives to use bias-free language.
 For the purposes of this documentation set, bias-free is defined as language that does not imply discrimination based on age, disability, gender, racial identity, ethnic identity, sexual orientation, socioeconomic status, and intersectionality.
 Exceptions may be present in the documentation due to language that is hardcoded in the user interfaces of the product software, language used based on RFP documentation, or language that is used by a referenced third-party product.
 Learn more about how Cisco is using Inclusive Language.

-This document describes the MACsec feaure, its uses cases, and how to troubleshoot the feature on Catalyst 9000 switches.
-Scope of this document is MACsec on LAN, between two switches/routers.
-It does not cover other use cases.
+This document describes the MACsec feature, its use cases, and how to troubleshoot the feature on Catalyst 9000 switches.

 There are no specific requirements for this document.